 - Global Multi-regional MARKAL (GMM) model

-- Integration of the GMM model and MCDA (GMM-MCDA)
+- GMM-MCDA: Integration of GMM model and MCDA

 See Model documentation and publications for details